nkshash/nkshash/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm [Your Name], a passionate software developer with a strong interest in Software Development (SDE), Machine Learning (ML), Web Development, and Web3 projects.
+I'm Shashank Mishra, a passionate software developer with a strong interest in Software Development (SDE), Machine Learning (ML), Web Development, and Web3 projects.
 Here, you'll find a glimpse of my skills, experiences, and aspirations in these areas.

-## About Me
+## About Me 👀

-I am a [Your Current Role] with [X] years of experience in the tech industry.
+I am presently a student studying at the Indian Institute of Technology, Guwahati.
 My journey in the world of technology has been incredibly exciting and rewarding.
 I am constantly seeking new challenges and opportunities to learn and grow.

 ## Interests and Expertise

-### Software Development (SDE)
+### Software Development (SDE) 🌱

-- **Languages**: Python, Java, JavaScript, C++
+- **Languages**: Python, C, JavaScript, C++
 - **Architecture**: Scalable and maintainable software architectures
 - **Problem Solving**: Effective solutions for complex challenges
 - **DevOps**: Efficient development, testing, and deployment pipelines

-### Machine Learning (ML)
+### Machine Learning (ML) 🤖

 - **Data Analysis**: Extracting valuable insights from data
 - **Model Development**: Building and fine-tuning ML models
 - **Deep Learning**: Working with TensorFlow and PyTorch

-### Web Development
+### Web Development 🕸️

-- **Front-end**: Responsive web interfaces with HTML, CSS, and JavaScript
+- **Front-end**: Responsive web interfaces with HTML, CSS, and JavaScript, React, Redux, Next.js
 - **Back-end**: Server-side applications with Node.js, Python, and various frameworks
 - **Full-Stack**: Bridging front-end and back-end development

-### Web3 Projects
+### Web3 Projects ⛓️

 - **Smart Contracts**: Development on various blockchain platforms
 - **Decentralized Applications**: Building DApps with blockchain technology